dialexa/relish/README.md

-# hapi-custom-error-messages
+# relish
 [![Build Status][build-img]][build-url]
 [![Coverage Status][coverage-img]][coverage-url]

-Better error messages for Hapi.js Joi validation
+_Better error messages for Hapi.js Joi validation_

 [Joi](https://github.com/hapijs/joi) provides awesome schema validation, but the error messages returned are not user-friendly.
 This package returns a more user-friendly version of Joi's default response and allows for custom error messages.